Tony-A-Michailidis/ai-monitoring-agent/README.md

 # AI Monitoring Agent

-A conversational AI interface for monitoring systems.
+A conversational interface for querying and analyzing monitoring data from multiple sources.
+The system enables users to interact with monitoring systems like Prometheus and Azure Monitor using natural language queries, powered by OpenAI's GPT-5 models.

 ## 🎯 Overview